Update, MARCH 2020: This is an old post. I’ve changed a lot of my equipment. Currently writing an updated version of the article!

 To get the most out of my images, I shoot in RAW – the difference in quality is worth the extra processing time, especially if you like to have more control over your images.

 I use Adobe Photoshop CC 2015 to process RAW images.
 It’s quick and easy to use.
 Photoshop gives a little edge over the Lightroom (which is another photo processing software by Adobe) when it comes to making minor changes in the photo: be it removing electric wires from a street photo to adding text in the images.
-I’ve been using Photoshop since years and didn’t find it necessary to switch to Lightroom.
+I’ve been using Photoshop for years and didn’t find it necessary to switch to Lightroom.

 If you’re happy working on a tablet I can suggest an app called ‘Snapseed’ for processing your RAW to JPEG.
 For an iPad, I’ve heard good recommendations about ‘Photogene’.